The Rev. Randy P. orso

 For Recovery Month, Rev. Orso spoke to the Wayne County Commissioners Office and the Quality Council about his volunteerism with recovery focused advocacy.
 He also spoke at the Suicide Prevention Walk at the Wallenpaupack Regional High School.
 Rev. Orso worked in therecent past as a part-time as a warmline mentor.
 He has since decided to dedicate and split his time between his aged parents and activism.

 For his birthday in 2018, Rev. Orso raised 200 dollars for the National Alliance on Mental Illness, NAMI Plymouth, MA non-profit.

 In 2018, Rev. Orso was the site coordinator for an Australian Minister, the then Rev. Comrade Shelly Frances Kershaw's ( now Rev Comrade Rowley+ )Transformative Pastoral Practices learning agreement.
 Meetings were held via video conferencing and email.

 Rev. Orso sits as a member of the advisory committee of the local mental health department.
 He completed the Opioid Crisis MOOC at University of Michigan and Coursera Online.
 He hopes to be better informed on ways to prevent opiate addiction in his community.
-He is currently taking Positive Psychology with University of North Carolina at Chapel Hill and Coursera in order to better help his peer support and mental health advocacy skills.
+He has taken a Positive Psychology MOOC with University of North Carolina at Chapel Hill and Coursera in order to better help his peer support and mental health advocacy skills.
 He is studying Buddhism, Taoism, and Neo Confucianism with The Chinese University of Hong Kong and Coursera..
 Also he has been focusing on meditation and mindfulness.